 Azure OpenAI offers two pricing models with fundamentally different characteristics.

-EPC Group's rule of thumb: If your monthly pay-as-you-go spend exceeds $1,800, you are likely overpaying.
-We conduct a 2-week workload analysis to right-size PTU reservations — typically identifying 30–50% cost savings.
+EPC Group's rule of thumb: If your monthly pay-as-you-go spending is over $1,800, you may be overpaying.
+We perform a 2-week workload analysis to adjust PTU reservations.
+This process usually finds cost savings of 30–50%.

 Compliance and Security Architecture